EXPERT PROMPTING MASTERCLASS

 Style Issues:

-βοΈ PRACTICE EXERCISE 4.1: Diagnostic Practice
+✍️ PRACTICE EXERCISE 4.1: Diagnostic Practice

-Here are 3 problematic outputs.
-For each:
+Three problematic outputs.
+For each: diagnose, fix, test.

 Problem A:

-You asked: "How should I price my SaaS product?"
+Asked: "How should I price my SaaS?"

 Problem B:

-You got: 450 words of dense technical content
+Got: 450 words of dense technical content

 Problem C:

-You asked: "Critique my go-to-market strategy"
+Asked: "Critique my go-to-market strategy"

-Write the improved prompts for each, then test them.
+Write improved prompts, test them.

-π― MODULE 4 CHECKPOINT
+🎯 MODULE 4 CHECKPOINT

 You now have systematic approaches to: